manousmastery/khobnews/README.md

-# A News website using REACT ang GraphQL
+# A News website using REACT and GraphQL